tanmoyie/Location-allocation-using-MIP/README.md

 ## Location Allocation using MIP

 ## Situation
-Develop a Mixed Integer Programming optimization model for an oil spill problem to help strategic decision-making.
+Develop a Mixed Integer Programming (MIP) optimization model for an oil spill problem to help strategic decision-making.

 ## Task